tsdataclinic/TREC/README.md

 - Hampton Roads transit stops were downloaded from [Hampton Roads Transit](https://gtfs.gohrt.com/) and from [Trillium Transit](http://data.trilliumtransit.com/gtfs/williamsburg-va-us/williamsburg-va-us.zip)
 - New York City stormwater flood map data was downloaded from [NYC Department of Environmental Protection](http://nyc.gov/stormwater-map)
 - Hampton Roads sea-level rise planning scenarios were downloaded from [Hampton Roads Geographic Exchange Online](https://www.hrgeo.org/search?q=SLR)

+### Data Clinic
+[Data Clinic](https://www.twosigma.com/data-clinic/) is the data and tech-for-good arm of [Two Sigma](https://twosigma.com), a financial sciences company headquartered in NYC.
+Since Data Clinic was founded in 2014, we have provided pro bono data science and engineering support to mission-driven organizations around the world via close partnerships that pair Two Sigma's talent and way of thinking with our partner's rich content-area expertise.
+To scale the solutions and insights Data Clinic has gathered over the years, and to contribute to the democratization of data, we also engage in the development of open source tooling and data products.